linsyking/messenger-manual/appendix.typ

 This message is used to show a #link("https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt")[prompt].
 Users can use this to get text input from the user.
 The first parameter is the name of the prompt, and the second parameter is the title of the prompt.

-When the user clicks the OK button, the Elm runtime will send a `Prompt String String` message.
+When the user clicks the OK button, user code will receive a `Prompt String String` message.
 The first parameter is the name of the prompt, and the second parameter is the user’s input.

 === `SOMSetVolume`